 The word “condom” also refers to the internal condoms, which is a polyurethane pouch that has two flexible rings on either end.
 One ring is placed inside the vagina and the other ring stays just outside of the vaginal opening.

-Confidential: A policy about providing services to teens at a family planning clinic.
+Confidential: A policy about providing services to teens at a community health centre.
 That means that a doctor or other health care provider can’t discuss their conversations with a patient, their physical examination, medical history or test results with other people, even the patient’s parents, regardless of the patient’s age.
 To be sure of clinic’s confidentiality policy, when you call to make an appointment ask how they will make sure your visit is kept private.

 - Fact: “Consensual sex” means that no one was forced or manipulated into sexual activity.
 If someone consents to one specific sexual activity, like kissing, it does not mean that they have consented to all sexual activities, like sex.

 Consent: When a person agrees to a certain action or activity.
 A person, in order to consent, must have the capacity to consent, which means they are not under the influence of drugs or alcohol, and are of legal age to be able to consent.

 Contraception: Also known as birth control; these are methods that are used to prevent pregnancy.

 Cowper’s Glands: A pair of glands in the penis/testicle reproductive system that are responsible for releasing a fluid that makes up pre-ejaculate (pre-cum) and the fluids surrounding sperm in semen or ejaculate (cum).

 Crabs: Slang for pubic lice.
 A STI that is caused by a parasite.
 Pubic lice live in pubic hair and lay their eggs.
 They can cause intense itching, especially at night.
 Public lice can be sexually transmitted but can also be transmitted if people share towels or other linens.
 They are cured with anti-lice medicated shampoo and body wash which can be purchased in a drug store.